robinstechprojects/Butler-Robin/README.md

   - !dice -> generates a Number from 1 to 6
   - !coinflip -> Makes a Coinflip
-  - Currently the Bot is aviable in German only !
-English will be added soon
+  - Bot can Answer in German or English.

 ### Tech